lquatrin/i3d21/assignment_1.md

 > Test dataset bincount: tensor([980, 1135, 1032, 1010,  982,  892,  958, 1028,  974, 1009])
 ```

-Now, to perform the digit recognition using the MNIST dataset, a network was created using a nn.Sequential class, with an intermediate layer (usually defined by 128 nodes), followed by a ReLU activation function.
-In order to pass each set of images to the network, it was necessary to transform the image into a vector.
-In addition, the stochastic gradient gradient method was chosen:
+Now, to perform the digit recognition using the MNIST dataset, i created a 2-layer network using the **nn.Sequential** class.
+In order to pass each set of images to the network, it is necessary to transform the image into a vector.
+In addition, the stochastic gradient gradient optimizer was used in this model:

 ```python
 mnist_model = nn.Sequential(